How has Genie+ Availability Changed?

 Effective use of Genie+ at Walt Disney World is a total moving target.
 Availability keeps changing, attractions get added or removed, people tend to use it differently, and now it even costs a different amount each day … and all of this makes it really hard to plan.
 Bonus: if you don’t plan, you’re probably only going to get to make and use 2 or 3 Genie+ reservations in a day.
 And Disney knows it, which is why they added language a while ago to lower your expectations.

 All of this constant changing means that you need updated information to make decisions with.
 We last updated this information back in October 2022, when pre-purchasing of Genie+ was phased out, and Genie+ demand dropped dramatically.
 Since then, there have been several additions of Genie+ options, as well as the really busy season over the holidays giving us lots more data!
 So it’s time for a refresh (Last updated February 22nd, 2023)

 Explain the Math

-If you read the original articles from February, you already know all of this stuff.
+If you’ve read earlier versions of this article, you already know all of this stuff.
 You can “test out” of reading this section if you can interpret the color chart below!